cdzombak/mac-install/README.md

 - `-config <file>`: Path to configuration YAML file (default: `./install.yaml`)
 - `-skip-optional`: Skip all optional sections - no installation, configuration, or checklist actions are taken for items in optional groups
+- `-only <name>`: Install only a single piece of software matching this name.
+Searches both user-chosen names and artifact basenames.
+If multiple matches are found, lists candidates and exits with error.
+Cannot be used with `-skip-optional`.

 ## Program Behavior